dereuromark/CakePHP-DatabaseLog/readme.markdown

 Pro Tip: You can read from a different datasource than you write to, and they both can be different than your default.

-Update the file `app/Config/bootstrap.php` with the following configurations like so:
+Update the file `app/Config/bootstrap.php` with the following configuration:

 	App::uses('CakeLog','Log');
 	CakeLog::config('default', array('engine' => 'DatabaseLog.DatabaseLog'));

 ## Usage

-Anywhere in your app where you call log() or CakeLog::write the database log engine will be used.
+Anywhere in your app where you call log() or CakeLog::write the DatabaseLog engine will be used.

 	$this->log('This is a detailed message logged to the database','error');
 	CakeLog::write('error', 'This is a detailed message logged to the database');